The Effect of Cooling Water Temperature on the Performance of a BWR Nuclear Power Plant

-Keywords: nuclear power plant performance, cooling system, cooling water temperature, boiling water reactor (BWR)
+nuclear power plant performance, cooling system, cooling water temperature, boiling water reactor, BWR

 Abstract